What is Embedded Analytics?

 Embedded analytics is the integration of analytical capabilities and data visualizations into another software application.

-Embedding real-time reports and dashboards allows the end user to analyze the data held within the software application into which the analytics platform is embedded.
-With this analysis, the end user can identify and mitigate issues and spot opportunities to maximize.
+For the end user, embedding real-time reports and dashboards allows them to analyze the data held within the software application into which the analytics platform is embedded.
+With this analysis, the end user can better track operational performance metrics and key performance indicators (KPI), identify and mitigate issues, and spot opportunities to maximize and optimize business outcomes by using the results (insights) for data-led decision-making.

-For example, Kodak has embedded analytics into their printing press software.
-Kodak’s customers purchase the Prinergy software to help them centrally manage their digital printing systems, and access self-service reporting and dashboard tools directly in their application.
+As an embedded analytics example, Yellowfin BI’s customer Kodak has embedded analytics into their printing press software as a white-labelled BI solution.
+Kodak’s customers purchase the Prinergy software to help them centrally manage their digital printing systems, and access self service analytics reporting and dashboard tools directly in their application, without their clients necessarily knowing these analytical tools are provided by Yellowfin, a separate solution.

 Embedded analytics business intelligence - printing software